 Smoke are small particles that, when hot, are light enough to float in our atmosphere.
 As they cool down, they fall back on the ground as they become heavier than our atmosphere and thus gravity wins.

 Smoke particles, at least those that are dangerous to us, are very small.
 If you’ve been by wood fires before, you probably saw some large particles floating around.
 Those are called cinders.
-Smoke is similar, only the particles are way smaller.
+Smoke is similar, only the particles are way smaller and many are invisible to us.

-The smoke detectors thus have to detect very small cluster of atoms.
+Smoke detectors detect such small cluster of atoms.

 Since 2014, a battery powered smoke alarm in California must come with a sealed 10 year lithium battery.
 That battery is sealed meaning that it can’t be replaced.
-(It has been found that many people would not replace their battery often enough hence the longer period and less worry for that amount of time solution.)
+It has been found that many people would not replace their battery often enough hence the longer period and less worry for that amount of time solution.
+The 10 years limit is also the lifetime of the smoke detector.
+Electronics ages and after a while does not perform as expected.
+For that reason, we want to replace older devices.
+Also within 10 years it is very likely that newer devices will be performing better, so having newer versions is likely going to help you avoid the fire an survive.

 Life Improvements as a Result

-To give you an idea, some research was conducted in 2013 and we found out that the penetration was 96% of US homes, but a staggering 30% of the alarms that are installed are not functional (missing batteries, disconnected, too old, etc.) In effect, only about 67.2% of homes are well protected.
+To give you an idea, some research was conducted in 2013 and we found out that the penetration was 96% of US homes, but a staggering 30% of the alarms that are installed are not functional (missing batteries, disconnected, too old, etc.) In effect, only about 67.2% of homes are well protected by smoke detection.

 Yet, the number of people dying in a house fire has decreased dramatically in the last 100 years.
 In the early 20th century, only 9 people out of 10 would get out of a fire alive (10% would perish—from 1915 statistics).
 In comparison, in the early 21st century, the odds are 99 people out of 100 which is much better (only 1% perish—circa 2016.)